edgedb/edgedb-js/docs/reference.rst

     .. js:method:: queryJSON(query: string, args?: QueryArgs): Promise<string>

-        Run a query and return the results as JSON.
+        Run a query and return the results as a JSON-encoded string.

         This method takes :ref:`optional query arguments
         <edgedb-js-api-async-optargs>`.